Say It Loud In Your Crowd - a youth mental health resource designed by young people, for young people in regional and rural communities

-In response to the Final Report by the Royal Commission into Victoria’s Mental Health System, young people in rural and regional communities will lead local events and conversations about youth mental health through Say It Loud in Your Crowd.
+In response to the Final Report by the Royal Commission into Victoria’s Mental Health System, YACVic Rural worked with young people in rural and regional communities to develop Say It Loud in Your Crowd, a resouce and guide to lead local events and conversations about youth mental health.

 “Say It Loud in Your Crowd is a resource and guide to elevate young people in rural and regional communities to be community champions of mental health,” says Katherine Ellis, CEO of YACVic.